-Since we are dealing with injected synthetic text, the lexical form of words is sometimes very similar (for example in third row of Table 1 we have "knot" v. "not").
+Since we are dealing with injected synthetic text, the lexical form of words are sometimes very similar (for example in third row of Table 1 we have "knot" v. "not").
 The edit distance between the two samples is 1.
 However, the semantics of the words are completely different.
-This is where our lexical metrics are likely to fail.
+This is where our lexical metrics would likely fail.
 In order to fairly compare the sentences, we introduce semantic calculations.

-The first method was BERTScore (Zhang et al., 2020), which computes a similarity score ranging from 0 to 1 (where 1 represents a perfect match) using contextual embeddings generated by a BERT model to measure token-level semantic similarity.
-The second metric we used to benchmark performance was BLEURT (Sellam et al., 2020), which is a learned metric.
+The first method was using BERTScore (Zhang et al., 2020) which computes a similarity score between 0 and 1 (where 1 is perfect) using contextual embeddings created by a BERT model to measure token-level semantic similarity.
+The second metric we used to benchmark performance was BLEURT (Sellam et al., 2020) which is a learned metric.
 Similar to BERTScore, BLEURT leverages transformer models to assess translation by predicting human-like quality scores based on contextual embeddings that have proven to align with human judgment.
-BLEURT scores range from 0 to 1 (though scores may occasionally exceed this range) where a lower score indicates a random output, and 1 represents a perfect translation.
-The third metric we used was COMET (Rei et al., 2020), which also leverages a transformer model and is trained on human-annotated data to determine translation quality and capture contextual understanding.
-COMET enables comparison between the source, reference translation, and candidate translation.
-This metric also scores between 0 and 1 where 0 denotes a random translation, and 1 signifies high-quality translation.
-The final semantic evaluation metric we utilized was a language-independent method LaBSE (Feng et al., 2022), which allowed us to use the source English sentences from WMT directly for semantic comparison.
+BLEURT is scored between 0 and 1 (sometimes more or less) where a lower score indicates a random output an 1 a perfect translation.
+The third metric we used was COMET (Rei et al., 2020) which also leverages a transformer model and trained on human-annotated data to determine translation quality and capture contextual understanding.
+COMET enables the source and reference translation to be compared to the candidate translation.
+This metric is also score between 0 and 1 where 0 indicates a random translation and 1 a high-quality translation.
+The final semantic evaluation metric we utilized was a language independent method LaBSE (Feng et al., 2022) where we were able to use the source English sentences from WMT directly for semantic comparison.
 We calculated the L2-norm of the sentence embeddings from LaBSE to get the similarity between the source English sentences (without injections) to the translations generated by the models.
-We called this the LaBSE score 8.
+We called this the LaBSE score8.
 Similar to the previous metric, the score ranges between 0 and 1 where 1 indicates identical sentences and meaning.
-It is important to note that a score of 1.0 requires the sentences to be syntactically identical.
-In other words, two sentences with identical meanings but different writing would not score 1.0, but would be rated very close to 1.0.
+We must note that a score of 1.0 requires the sentences to be syntactical identical.
+In other words, two sentences with identical meanings but different writing would not score 1.0, but very close to 1.0.